 A woman traveling alone?
 In the not-so-distant past, this would either be looked down on, something to be avoided, or considered downright crazy.
-And yet, according to statistics, more than one quarter of all travelers are thinking of going it alone this year.
+And yet, according to condorferries, more than one quarter of all travelers are thinking of going it alone.
 Out of that a whopping 84 percent are women.
+At the same time, according to a CN Traveller report, women travel more often than men and account for 56 percent of leisure travelers.

 Female Solo Travel – The Greece Experience